lostmapper/gis-dockerized/README.md

 Demo data is enabled by default to facilitate learning & using the service right out of the box.

 Configuration options for the GeoServer Docker image can be found at <https://github.com/geoserver/docker>.

+### MapStore (mapstore)

+> [MapStore](https://docs.mapstore.geosolutionsgroup.com/) is a highly modular Open Source WebGIS framework to create, manage and securely share maps and mashups.

+Once the service is running you can access MapStore at <http://localhost:8081/mapstore/>

+The credentials for logging in as the MapStore admin are:

+- Username: `admin`
+- Password: `admin`

+MapStore's data is stored in the PostGIS database describe below.

 ### PostGIS (postgis)